Case Study

 Client Background and Overview

-This large-sized utility, servicing 150,000 customers, was facing significant challenges with their billing system and numerous customer service complaints.
+A large-sized utility, servicing 150,000 customers, was facing significant challenges with their billing system and numerous customer service complaints.
 Recognizing the need for a significant change in their technology and mode of operation, they approached Turnkey Solutions to assist them in finding the right vendors and implementing the right solution to solve their issues.

 Challenges

-• Call center reporting was not comprehensive enough to fully help the client fully understand areas where improvement was needed.
+• Call center reporting was not comprehensive enough to help the client fully understand areas where improvement was needed.

 • Processes were not standardized or documented.